 To verify that you graduated from high school, you should submit:

 Photocopies of final high school transcripts or diplomas are acceptable for AACC admission and financial aid.
-However, if you intend to apply to a health profession program, you need to submit an official high school transcript in a sealed envelope to the Records and Registration office.
+However, if you intend to apply to a health profession program, you must submit an official high school transcript in a sealed envelope to the Records and Registration office.

-Include your AACC ID # and submit documents for review to:
+Include your AACC ID number and submit documents for review to:

 Anne Arundel Community College